irmakerdem/treezy/README.md

 Back-end: We hand-rolled our data in Google Sheets, used Express for our server, and PostgreSQL as our database.
 We deployed our API to Heroku for easy access to our endpoints instead of running the API locally.

 Front-end: We used React, React Router, Hooks, and more.
-We used end-to-end (E2E) testing on Treezy using Cypress.
+We used end-to-end (E2E) testing on Treezy using Cypress and deployed to Vercel.

 ## Deployment
-View our deployed [Treezy](https://treezy.herokuapp.com/) app.
+View our deployed [Treezy](https://treezy.vercel.app) app.

 ## Learning Goals
 This project is a part of Turing School of Software and Design's [Stretch Tech](https://frontend.turing.edu/projects/module-3/stretch.html).